AndersenLab/delly-nf/README.md

 Path to bed file containing regions to be skipped during INDEL calling.
 For C. elegans this defaults to HVR calls in test_data/c_elegans_mask.bed.

+## --minsize (optional)

+The minimum size cutoff for reporting an insertion or deletion (default: 50bp)

+## --maxsize (optional)

+The maximum size cutoff for reporting an insertion or deletion (default: 1000bp)

 ## --output (optional)

 __default__ - `delly-YYYYMMDD`